anwarkh0/Side-project/backend/README.md

-# Backend Assessment for Meme Application
+w# Backend Assessment for Meme Application

 ## Setting up the Backend

-1. **Fork Repository**: Begin by forking the backend repository to your local machine.
+1. **Fork Repository**: //Begin by forking the backend repository to your local machine.
-2. **Create a New Branch**: Create a new branch with the name `firstname-lastname` to work on your project.
+2. **Create a New Branch**: //Create a new branch with the name `firstname-lastname` to work on your project.
-3. **Node.js Project**: Set up a new Node.js project for the backend.
+3. **Node.js Project**: //Set up a new Node.js project for the backend.
-4. **Install Dependencies**: Install the required dependencies.
+4. **Install Dependencies**: //Install the required dependencies.
-5. **Create database**: Create a new database for the project using SQL.
+5. **Create database**: //Create a new database for the project using SQL.

 ## Instructions